basho/basho_docs/source/languages/en/riak/ops/advanced/strong-consistency.md

 ## Enabling Strong Consistency

-Riak's strong consistency subsystem is disabled by default.
+Strong consistency in Riak is disabled by default.
 You can enable it in each node's [[configuration files|Configuration Files#Strong-Consistency]].

 ```riakconf